DISCOUNT on the July 13 departure

 First day

-See you in Cagliari, right at the boarding pier, which is convenient and central.
-Once we are settled on board and have met the crew—professionals with nautical qualifications and degrees in environmental studies—we will board an electric van to reach the beating heart of the city: the market.
-Here, surrounded by the aromas of fresh fruit, colorful vegetables, local cured meats, aged cheeses, and typical wines, we will make our first shared provisions, tasting and choosing the best Sardinia has to offer.
-Then we set off!
+We meet in Cagliari, directly at the boarding pier, which is convenient and central.
+Once we have settled on board and met the crew—professionals with nautical qualifications and degrees in environmental studies—we board an electric van to reach the beating heart of the city together: the market.
+Here, surrounded by the aromas of fresh fruit, colorful vegetables, local cured meats, aged cheeses, and typical wines, we will stock up on our first shared provisions, tasting and choosing the best that Sardinia has to offer.
+Then we'll set sail!
 Without a fixed destination, because every day the wind will decide our course.
-The first idea is to head towards the Sella del Diavolo.
-This will be our first stop and also our first toast: cold beer included in the package, conversation, and a breathtaking sunset.
-Thus begins our adventure on a sailing in southern Sardinia.
+The first idea is to head towards Sella del Diavolo.
+It will be our first stop and also our first toast: cold beer included in the package, conversation, and a breathtaking sunset.
+Thus begins our sailing adventure in southern Sardinia.

 Second day